FinOps Center

 When credits do arrive, they're applied at the consolidated billing level — pooled across every linked account.
 The product team whose migration workload earned the credit has no native way to see their share.
 Finance reverse-engineers it manually, month after month.

 FinOps Center closes both gaps.
-Every resource is tracked through a defined lifecycle.
+Every billing entity is tracked through a defined lifecycle.
 Every credit is matched to the workload that earned it.
 Every role sees the number relevant to their work.

 CREATE MAP CONTRACT — IN FINOPS CENTER